Cleopatra (1963 film): Box office

 Three weeks into its theatrical release, Cleopatra became the number-one box office film in the United States, grossing $725,000 in 17 key cities.
 It held the top position for the next twelve weeks before being dethroned by The V.I.P.s, which also starred Elizabeth Taylor and Richard Burton.
 It recaptured the number-one spot three weeks later, and proved to be the highest-grossing film of 1963.
 By January 1964, the film had earned $15.7 million in distributor rentals from 55 theaters in the United States and Canada.
 It finished its box-office run with $26 million in rentals in the United States and Canada.
 The film was also a major hit in Italy, where it sold 10.9 million tickets.
 It sold a further 5.4 million tickets in France and Germany, and 32.9 million tickets in the Soviet Union when it was released there in 1978.
+Cleopatra was the most popular film in Polish cinemas in 1970 and by the end of that year, over 25,000 screenings had taken place in Poland, with over 5.7 million tickets sold.

 By March 1966, Cleopatra had earned worldwide rentals of $38.04 million, leaving it $3 million short of breaking even.
 Fox eventually recouped its investment that same year when it sold the television broadcast rights to ABC for $5 million, a then-record amount paid for a single film.
 The film ultimately earned $40.3 million in worldwide rentals from its theatrical run.

 Awards and nominations

-The film won four Academy Awards and was nominated for five more.
+The film won four Academy Awards from nine nominations.
 It also earned Elizabeth Taylor a Guinness World Record for the most costume changes in a film (65).
 This record was eclipsed in 1968 by Julie Andrews with 125 costume changes in the film Star!.

-20th Century Fox mistakenly submitted Roddy McDowall to the Motion Picture Academy for consideration as Best Actor, rather than as Best Supporting Actor, for the Academy Awards.
-The Academy deemed his role ineligible for a leading actor category and told the studio it was too late to submit him in the correct category because the nomination ballots had already been sent to the printers.
-20th Century Fox then published an open apology to McDowall in trade papers, stating, "We feel it is important that the industry realize that your electric performance as Octavian in Cleopatra, which was unanimously singled out by the critics as one of the best supporting performances by an actor this year, is not eligible for a nomination in that category... due to a regrettable error on the part of 20th Century Fox."
+20th Century-Fox mistakenly submitted Roddy McDowall to the Motion Picture Academy for consideration as Best Actor, rather than as Best Supporting Actor, for the Academy Awards.
+The academy deemed his role ineligible for a leading actor category and told the studio it was too late to submit him in the correct category because the nomination ballots had already been sent to the printers.
+20th Century-Fox then published an open apology to McDowall in trade papers, stating, "We feel it is important that the industry realize that your electric performance as Octavian in Cleopatra, which was unanimously singled out by the critics as one of the best supporting performances by an actor this year, is not eligible for a nomination in that category... due to a regrettable error on the part of 20th Century Fox."